bakame-php/http-structured-fields/README.md

 $container->hasNoMembers(): bool;
 ```

-To avoid invalid states, the modifying methods from PHP `ArrayAccess` will throw a `ForbiddenOperation`
+To avoid invalid states, `ArrayAccess` modifying methods throw a `ForbiddenOperation`
 if you try to use them on any container object:

 ```php